elastio/bon/website/src/reference/builder/member/getter.md

 ## Config

-You can override the return type of the getter, its name, visibility and docs.
+You can override the return type of the getter, its name, visibility, and docs.

 ```attr
 #[builder(